MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 ms.date: 02/26/2019
 ms.topic: article
-keywords: mixed reality, unity, tutorial, hololens
+keywords: mixed reality, unity, tutorial, hololens ms.localizationpriority: high
 ---

 # 1. Integrating and using speech recognition and transcription

 ## Overview

 This tutorial creates a Mixed Reality application that explores the use of Azure Cognitive Services Speech SDK with the HoloLens 2.
-When you complete this tutorial series, you will be able to use your device's microphone to transcribe speech to text in real time, translate your speech into other languages, and leverage the Speech SDK’s Intent feature to understand voice commands using artificial intelligence.
+When you complete this tutorial series, you will be able to use your device's microphone to transcribe speech to text in real time, translate your speech into other languages, and leverage the Speech SDK's Intent feature to understand voice commands using artificial intelligence.

 ## Objectives